 - There is no one-size-fits-all answer to this question.

-There is no one-size-fits-all answer to this question, as the best way to stop your screen from rotating may vary depending on the device and configuration.
-However, some methods that may work include disabling automatic screen rotation or using a manual rotation lock.
+There is no one-size-fits-all answer to this question, as the best way to remove someone from your bracket pool may vary depending on the specific tournament format you are participating in.
+However, some methods that may work for removing someone from your bracket pool include messaging them directly on social media, messaging their team captain, or contacting the tournament organizer directly.